vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_examples_overview.md

     <img width="450px" src="images_afvalbeheer/afvalbeheer_mushroom.png" alt="Mushroom conditional and colored">
   </a>

-Mushroom icon with matching color which trash can must be handled tomorrow/today.
+Mushroom icon with matching color indicating which trash can must be handled today or tomorrow.

 ---